 There’s an exciting restaurant scene in Bloemfontein that blends traditional Basotho cuisine with an Afrikaans influence.
 You can snack on casual bites from street vendors selling deep-fried fritters filled with minced meat, dine al fresco for casual lunch in a local cafe, or go all in for an upscale steakhouse dinner.

 Along the Loch Logan waterfront, explore one of the biggest shopping malls in the region, or visit the Boeremark in Langenhovenpark, a marketplace of food vendors and craftspeople selling souvenirs, clothes, and vintage trinkets.

-When is the best time to stay in a vacation rental in Bloemfontein?
+The best time to stay in a vacation rental in Bloemfontein

 Thanks to the city’s high elevation and semi-arid climate, weather is very warm and pleasant here throughout the day, while temperatures drop dramatically after sundown.
 So be sure to pack layers if you’re traveling to Bloemfontein, especially if you plan to enjoy the nightlife.
 Since South Africa is in the Southern Hemisphere, the hottest months are November through February, which also is the rainiest time of year.
 If you intend to travel during these months, pack waterproof layers.
 Fall brings clear skies and ideal weather for enjoying the outdoors and the season’s golden foliage.
 The spring months are lively, and October is one of the most exciting months in the city.
 This is when Bloemfontein hosts its annual rose festival, as well as the 10-day Mangaung African Cultural Festival, which incorporates music, dance, comedy, and visual arts.